-The raised fists of two African-American Olympic medal winners at the 1968 Olympics in Mexico City, is one of the most iconic images of our time.
-The man standing on the podium in 1st place, Tommie Smith, talks about that moment and his new autobiography, "Silent Gesture." [includes rush transcript]
+The raised fists of two African-American Olympic medal winners at the 1968 Olympics in Mexico City is one of the most iconic images of our time.
+The man standing on the podium in first place, Tommie Smith, talks about that moment and his new autobiography, “Silent Gesture.” [includes rush transcript]

-Officials at the Olympic Games managed to quell any disruption until two black Americans, Tommie Smith and John Carlos, who finished first and third in the 200-meter run, bowed their heads and, at great personal risk to themselves, raised their fists in the Black Power salute during the national anthem as a protest against racism in the U.S.
+But officials at the Olympic Games managed to quell any disruption until two black Americans, Tommie Smith and John Carlos, who finished first and third in the 200-meter run, bowed their heads and, at great personal risk to themselves, raised their fists in the Black Power salute during the national anthem as a protest against racism in the United States.

-AMY GOODMAN: Tommie Smith now joins me from Atlanta.
+Tommie Smith now joins me from Atlanta.
 His new autobiography is called Silent Gesture.
-David Steele is coauthor of the book.
-He’s a sports columnist with the Baltimore Sun.
+David Steele is co-author of the book.
+He’s a sports columnist with The Baltimore Sun.
 He joins us on the phone.
 I want to welcome you both to Democracy Now!

 Tommie Smith, bring us back to this moment in Mexico City.